CECT Scan Orbit Axial Coronal

 Contrast Enhanced Computerized Tomography (CECT) scan of the Orbits is a diagnostic procedure in which a contrast material is injected and the rotating beams of X-rays are used to create cross sectional images of the eyes, orbits or eye sockets, and surrounding bony and soft tissues which can then be used to create a three dimensional image of the eye orbits.
 This image can be used to visibly assess and detect problems in the eyes, orbits and surrounding tissues.

-Preparation for CECT Scan Orbit Axial Coronal
+Why is CECT Scan Orbit Axial Coronal done?

 - • To detect any fractures in the bones of the orbit or eye socket • To detect any foreign objects lodged in the eyes or eye socket • To diagnose any infections or inflammation in the area around the eyes • To detect and diagnose diseases of the soft tissues in this area, for e.g. muscles, blood vessels and nerves • To detect the presence of any tumors (abnormal growth)